-Day two of the Model United Nations session brimmed with productivity.
-Debates were carried on for hours, permeated by countless caucuses and the occasional motion to recess.
-Topics on the table ranged from those as controversial as human cloning and genetic modification of food, to thought-intensive arguments on arms trade and border disputes.
-As votes were counted and working papers passed, resolutions made their way from individual committees to the General Assembly, the largest and arguably most significant organ of the United Nations.
+Day two of the Model United Nations was pretty productive.
+The debates lasted hours, permeated by countless caucuses and the surprisingly infrequent motion to recess.
+Topics ranged from human cloning to border disputes.
+As votes were counted and working papers passed, resolutions made their way from individual committees to the General Assembly, the largest and organ of the United Nations.

-I, playing the role of an ambassador for Haiti, was a part of the Social, Humanitarian, and Cultural Committee.
+I was an ambassador for Haiti, and served on the Social, Humanitarian, and Cultural Committee.
 Alongside representatives from the United States, the Russian Federation, Germany, Thailand, Israel, Mauritius, and other nations, I had the opportunity to draft resolutions regarding the distribution of genetically modified foods and international surrogacy.
-The debates grew heated but thrilling nonetheless.
+The debates got heated sometimes, but were fun throughout.

-Tomorrow marks the beginning of another stringently formal affair: the Minnesota State Science Fair.
+Tomorrow marks the beginning of another formal affair: the Minnesota State Science Fair.
 By the end of this weekend, I will have stayed in two hotels, passed two resolutions, slept for zero hours, and spoken in front of at least a thousand people.
 It’s draining and energizing at the same time.